sustrik/250bpm/blog:163/blog.md

 I've chosen to write about the history of Magic Formula in painstaking detail.
 The idea of concordance and rule by consensus is so alien to the people for competitive democracies that nothing less, no theoretical explanation, would be able to convey how it works.
 The reader would be left to choose between disbelief and incorrect assumption that Swiss are a bunch of clueless hippies.

-That being said, what is the actual mechanisms that makes the Swiss political system tick?
+But that being said, what is the actual mechanisms that makes the Swiss political system tick?

 In my opinion, the core of it lies in the fact that everyone is in minority, every time.
 Switzerland, thanks to its diversity, gets that for free.
 However, unlike, say, similarly diverse Afghanistan, it managed to turn that disadvantage into an advantage.
 Instead of fighting each other forever and getting a failed state in result it somehow managed to move the struggle from the military to the political domain.
-What's more, it managed to fight the problems not by homogenizing and centralizing the country, but rather by making the diversity - and thus the general circumstance of being in minority - the leading principle of its political system.
+What's more, it managed to fight the problems not by homogenizing and centralizing the country, but rather by making the diversity - and thus the general experience of being in minority - the leading principle of its political system.

 You want to be a federal councilor?
 You are left at the mercy of your political opponents.
 It doesn't matter that you are the strongest man in the strongest party.
 You have to try hard to placate the others so that they vote for you.